william-atienza/order-system/README.md

 # Order System #
+Simple Order System that utilize the power of Kafka for asynchronous communication between services

 ## Pre-requisite
 - Docker engine or similar (Lima, nerdctl, etc..) should be installed in your system